peijun-sang/website/content/_index.md

 # About Me

-Hello, I am Peijun Sang, an assistant professor from the [Department of Statistics and Actuarial Science](https://uwaterloo.ca/statistics-and-actuarial-science/) at the [University of Waterloo](https://uwaterloo.ca/).
+Hello, I am Peijun, often go by Perry, an assistant professor in the [Department of Statistics and Actuarial Science](https://uwaterloo.ca/statistics-and-actuarial-science/) at the [University of Waterloo](https://uwaterloo.ca/).

 ## Research Interest